ForestAdmin/documentation-user-guide/collections/customize-your-fields/default-action-related-data.md

-# Default actions on related data
+# Default actions on relationships

 When you have a has many related data, you probably want to disable some native action provided by forest.